QubitPi/management-blogs/README.md

 I was reading a very nicely-written book the other day, called "[The Back of the Napkin: Solving Problems and Selling Ideas with Pictures](https://www.goodreads.com/book/show/2420301.The_Back_of_the_Napkin)".

-The book began with a situation that many people have trouble with - "lots of people these days are very confused about how to create a useful Web site".
+The book began with a situation that many people had trouble with - "lots of people these days are very confused about how to create a useful Web site".
 With some interesting narratives there came a little beautiful napkin-picture as a
 solution: